msweatman/cs310-tic-tac-toe/README.md

 # Tic Tac Toe
 ## Introduction
 Hello, and welcome to Tic Tac Toe!
-This simple game was written in Java for my Software Engineering I class, or CS 310.
+This simple game was written in Java and built with Gradle for my Software Engineering I class, or CS 310.
 ## Installation
 To install Tic Tac Toe, you will need to click 'Clone or download', then 'Download ZIP'.
 Find the ZIP folder in your computer's Downloads folder, then unzip it to a location you will keep track of.
 To run Tic Tac Toe, you will need to find the .jar file in build > libs > cs310-tic-tac-toe-2.0.jar.
 Once you have found this file, you may double-click it to execute the program.
 ## Objective and Instructions